Summit Elevation (m): 2736

 Map: Google Maps

 On Saturday, May 23 2015 Raf and I decided we were in the mood for an easy scramble.
 We settled on Waputik Peak on the border of Banff and Yoho National Parks after Raf assured me that the slopes looked dry already a week ago.
 Named by George M. Dawson in 1884, Wapiti is the Stoney Indian word for white goat.
 I couldn’t believe there was that little snow already near the divide – but he was right.
-After doing many over night ski trips and big snow ascents in the past month, it felt wonderful to lift a light day pack!
-The route to Waputik is quite straight forward.
-Follow an old trail up Bath Creek (it was already overgrown in 2002) until the slopes get easier on the right and follow them to the summit.
-Sounds easy anyway.
+After doing many overnight ski trips and big snow ascents in the past month, it felt wonderful to lift a light day pack!
+The route up Waputik Peak is quite straight forward.
+Follow an old trail up Bath Creek (it was already overgrown in 2002) until the slopes get easier and open up on climber’s right and follow them to the summit.
+Sounds pretty easy anyway…

 Before I go into details of our trek up Bath Creek, a quick note about the name of the creek.
 Apparently in 1881 Major A. B. Rogers, the chief surveyor for CP Rail took a spill off his horse while crossing the swift water – thereafter the name Bath Creek was deemed appropriate.
 I think we underestimated the creek approach.
 Looking at the summit register, there’s very few ascents of this peak and with the current access difficulties I’m sure there’s even less folks wandering up Bath Creek than before the fences and access restrictions came into play.
 The trail was distinct in places, but the theme was light bushwhacking, getting lost a few times, ascending and descending to get around washouts and some nice travel where the river allowed us to walk on gravel flats.
 The travel was never brutal, but it was much bushier than Inglismaldie in case you thought that approach was tough.
 Running across some old cabins on the trail was kind of cool.
 I find it hard to believe, but apparently these cabins weren’t known to Banff archeologists before 2011.
 They were probably used by CP Rail workers in the area in the late 1800’s, early 1900’s.

-I know the Bath Valley is a hot spot for bears, especially with very few humans bothering with it and sure enough, we spotted some large and very fresh tracks along the creek.
-Good thing I left my bear spray at home… 😉 Eventually the ascent slope came into view.
-We stayed climber’s right of the small creek that joins Bath and followed it in thicker bush until more open slopes became visible above us.
-The sun was incredibly hot by the time we started up steep rubble, inching to climber’s left where the slope wasn’t blocked by cliff bands above.
+I knew the Bath Valley was a hot spot for bears, especially with very few humans bothering with it and sure enough, we spotted some large and very fresh tracks along the creek.
+Good thing I left my bear spray at home… Eventually the lower ascent slopes came into view.
+We stayed climber’s right of the small creek that joins up with Bath Creek and followed it up through thick bush until more open slopes appeared high above us.
+The sun was incredibly hot by the time we started up steep rubble, inching to climber’s left where the slope wasn’t blocked by cliff bands.

 After signing the register and having a bite to eat, we reluctantly headed back down.
-The weather was so beautiful and the views so excellent that we were tempted to linger but the day was later than we expected and neither of us was psyched about the thrash back along the raging Bath Creek.
+The weather was so beautiful and the views so excellent that we were tempted to linger but the day was later than we expected and neither of us was particularly psyched about the thrash back down the raging Bath Creek.
 The descent to the creek went quickly – in part thanks to the snow patches we used – and soon we were thrashing our way back out under a scorching sun.
-Honestly – it felt like mid summer.
+It felt like midsummer, not the end of May!
 We even dunked our heads into the creek a few times to cool off.
 I think it might be a brutal year for fires if we don’t get some moisture and cooler temperatures soon.
-Finally we came back to the highway and our parking area.
+Finally we came back to the highway and our parking spot.
 The sun was still baking hot at 18:00.

 I can say to some degree of honesty that Waputik Peak is a worthwhile scramble.
-It’s not easy to access and rarely ascended as a result.
-The Bath Creek drainage is wild and beautiful and the views from the summit are unique and excellent.
+It’s not easy to access and rarely ascended compared to other peaks in the area.
+The Bath Creek drainage is wild and beautiful and the views from the summit are unique and far reaching.
 Fall might be a good time to do this peak as the bush would be slightly easier to navigate and the creek wouldn’t be so fast and high.
-Good luck figuring out how to access it through all the barriers though.
+Good luck figuring out how to access it through all the barriers along hwy 1 though.